Codecademy Pro Challenge Week 1/2 Update

 After setting myself this challenge I had a look through all the content, quizzes and projects.
 Then I realised that Pro holds a lot more than I thought.

-What I have forgotten to mention before was that anyone can rush though these courses copy & pasting.
-I plan to really drill it in my head and make sure I understand as much as I humanly can by the end of it.
+What I have forgotten to mention before was that anyone can rush through these courses copy & pasting.
+I plan to really drill it into my head and make sure I understand as much as I humanly can by the end of it.

 Even if it’s asking me to output “Hello, my name is Dan” with console.log I try to add the stuff I learned before.
 Such as, adding something as simple as a prompt so any name can be outputted (Simplified Example).

 Justin Bieber!
 I had some fun with the user responses on that section.

 My personal bottleneck was when I got to objects.
 Previously I knew the concepts/uses behind loops but objects were mostly new to me.
 That section I will have to revise a couple more times after this challenge.

 The progression from each unit is very well thought out.
 You get a review of the section at the end In the next unit you sometimes get to use the previous code you’ve learned with the new code you’re learning.